fatso83/powershell-module-test/README.md

 as it never finds the module.</s>.

 It works perfectly in Windows, Mac and Linux.
 If you cannot get module loading to work in unices like OS X ensure that you write the module path _in all upper case_.
+See PowerShell/PowerShell#2677 for background info on `PSMODULEPATH`.

 ## Running it
 ```